 Liquidity is a critical consideration for any business.
-Having enough liquidity available to meet the company’s commitments is essential to the health of the organization – so it’s important to manage liquidity effectively and ensure that cash is in the right place at the right time.
-And in order to make better decisions about firm liquidity, corporate treasury and finance teams first require visibility of the company’s cash position, both now and in the future.
+Having enough financial resources available to meet the company’s commitments is essential to the health of the organization – so it’s important to manage liquidity effectively and ensure that cash is in the right place at the right time.
+Corporate treasury and finance teams that prioritize liquidity planning and controls have an advantage over those that do not.
+And in order to make better decisions about firm liquidity, first require visibility of the company’s cash position, both now and in the future.

 So what is liquidity management?
 And what steps should companies take to manage their liquidity as efficiently and effectively as possible?

 Liquidity management definition

 Liquidity is the term used to describe the liquid assets/cash a company can use to meet its current and future debts and other obligations, such as payments for goods and services.
 Some assets are liquid, meaning that cash can be readily accessed whenever it is needed.
 But other types of assets, such as longer-term investments, may take longer to convert into cash – and if such an asset has to be sold very quickly due to an unexpected shortfall, the company may end up losing some of that asset’s value.

 The goal of liquidity management is to ensure the business has cash available when needed.
 This is achieved by managing the company’s liquidity as effectively and efficiently as possible.
 For companies that operate in multiple countries and currencies, and hold accounts with many different financial institutions, managing liquidity can be particularly complex.
 Effective bank liquidity management means using a centralized process to obtain full visibility over the company’s liquidity.
 Efficiency, meanwhile, can be achieved by using new methods to improve connectivity with sources of information about the company’s cash.